EventSaucePHP/EventSauce/docs/docs/getting-started/4-bootstrap.md

 ---

-Now that you've got your MessageRepository and MessageDispatcher in place you're set to bootstrap your `AggregateRootRepository`.
+Now that you've got your MessageRepository and MessageDispatcher in place you're ready to bootstrap your `AggregateRootRepository`.

 ```php
 <?php